Table of Contents

 Medical management is usually ineffective.
 However, diuretics are helpful early in the disease.
 Definitive treatment is pericardiectomy or pericardial stripping.
-This procedures has significant risk associated with it.
+This procedure has a significant risk associated with it.
 In pericardiectomy, some or most of the pericardium is surgically removed.

 The best strategy in treating constrictive pericarditis is to recognize it and start treatment as early as possible.
-Constrictive pericarditis responds poorly to medical intervention, while surgical treatment is the definitive but risky.
-Long term prognosis depends on etiology.
+Constrictive pericarditis responds poorly to medical intervention, while surgical treatment is definitive but risky.
+Long-term prognosis depends on etiology.
 Idiopathic constrictive pericarditis has the best prognosis, followed by post-surgery constriction.
 Post radiation constriction has the worst prognosis.